How Cash-Out Refinancing Works in Singapore (2026 Guide) | Nexus

 What Cash-Out Refinance Is (and What It Is Not)

-Cash-out refinancing — also called an equity term loan or home equity loan — lets you borrow against the appreciated market value of a property you already own.
-You take the difference between the current valuation and your outstanding loan as cash, structured as a term loan secured on the property.
+Cash-out refinancing (also called an equity term loan or home equity loan) lets you borrow against the appreciated market value of a property you already own.
+You take the difference between the current valuation and your outstanding loan as cash.
+It is structured as a term loan secured on the property.

-It is one of the cheapest sources of capital available in Singapore, because the loan is secured against real estate and priced at ordinary mortgage rates (fixed from ~1.4% in 2026) rather than unsecured personal-loan rates (6–10%+).
-For business owners, investors and renovators, the rate gap is the entire point.
+It is one of the cheapest ways to raise capital in Singapore.
+The loan is secured against real estate, so it is priced at ordinary mortgage rates (fixed from ~1.4% in 2026) instead of unsecured personal-loan rates of 6–10% and up.
+For business owners, investors and renovators, that rate gap is the whole reason to do it.

-The reason is policy design: HDB flats are subsidised public housing, and the rules do not permit owners to extract the subsidy-inflated equity as liquid cash.
-HDB owners seeking liquidity have to look elsewhere — the flat itself cannot be cash-out refinanced regardless of how much it has appreciated.
+The reason comes down to policy.
+HDB flats are subsidised public housing, and the rules do not let owners extract that subsidy-inflated equity as liquid cash.
+So an HDB owner who needs liquidity has to look elsewhere.
+The flat itself cannot be cash-out refinanced no matter how much it has appreciated.
 If you own both an HDB and a private property, only the private one can be tapped.

 Private